-Three musicians the inspired me are, Bob Marley, Michael Jackson and Whitney.
-Their hard work and perfectionist approach is what I emulate
+Three musicians the inspired me are Bob Marley, Michael Jackson and Whitney.
+Their hard work and perfectionist approach are what I emulate.

-Describe you creative process from concept to complete song.
+Describe your creative process from concept to complete song.

 What advice would you give anyone preparing to enter the music business about publishing and management?